Aliases for APEX1 Gene

 GeneCards Summary for APEX1 Gene

-APEX1 (APEX Nuclease (Multifunctional DNA Repair Enzyme) 1) is a Protein Coding gene.
-Diseases associated with APEX1 include silent myocardial infarction and intraocular retinoblastoma.
-Among its related pathways are Cell Cycle, Mitotic and DNA Damage.
-GO annotations related to this gene include poly(A) RNA binding and transcription coactivator activity.
+APEX1 (Apurinic/Apyrimidinic Endodeoxyribonuclease 1) is a Protein Coding gene.
+Diseases associated with APEX1 include Pediatric T-Cell Leukemia and Attenuated Familial Adenomatous Polyposis.
+Among its related pathways are Telomere C-strand (Lagging Strand) Synthesis and Spinal Cord Injury.
+Gene Ontology (GO) annotations related to this gene include transcription coactivator activity.
 An important paralog of this gene is APEX2.